brimmann/powerk-vitepress/wad2/labs/l3-prevabcie8755.md

+---
+outline: [2, 3]
+footer: false
+---

+# WAD, Spring 2025 - Lab 3 (March 13, 2025)

 Refer to following design and make web page like it.
 Use your own text and picture from the internet.
-For the profile card add your own picture and description.
+For the profile card add your own picture and description.Read the description carefully.

 ### CSS Rules to Follow